wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-pid.rst

    :alt: PI controller with steady-state
    :align: center

-A common way of eliminating :term:`steady-state error` is to integrate the :term:`error` and add it to the :term:`control input`.
+A common way of eliminating :term:`steady-state error` is to integrate the :term:`error` and add it to the :term:`control effort`.
 This increases the :term:`control effort` until the :term:`system` converges.
 Figure 2.4 shows an example of :term:`steady-state error` for a flywheel, and figure 2.5 shows how an integrator added to the flywheel controller eliminates it.
 However, too high of an integral gain can lead to overshoot, as shown in figure 2.6.

 .. image:: images/introduction-to-pid-pi-controller-overshoot.png
    :alt: Figure 2.6 and 2.6 graphs